ImTiara/ImmersiveTouch/README.md

 # ImmersiveTouch
-Receive haptic feedback when hand colliders interacts with dynamic bones.
+With this mod you will receive vibrations in your VR controllers when hand colliders interacts with dynamic bones.
-This is a "universal extension" for mods which allows you to interact with other peoples dynamic bones.
+This mod should work with other mods that allows you to interact with peoples dynamic bones such as "MultiplayerDynamicBones".
+The vibrations are speed dependent which means stroking hairs/tails etc feels very nice.
+Please note that the avatar you are wearing requires hand colliders for this mod to function correctly.